MicrosoftDocs/sql-docs/docs/t-sql/statements/create-columnstore-index-transact-sql.md

 #### ON options

-The following options specify the filegroups on which the index is created:
+The following options specify the filegroups on which the index is created.

 ##### *partition_scheme_name* ( *column_name* )